felipestanzani/ojp/README.md

 [![License](https://img.shields.io/github/license/Open-J-Proxy/ojp.svg)](https://raw.githubusercontent.com/Open-J-Proxy/ojp/master/LICENSE)

-A JDBC Driver and Layer 7 Proxy Server to decouple applications from relational database connection management.
+A type 3 JDBC Driver and Layer 7 Proxy Server to decouple applications from relational database connection management.

 _"The only open-source JDBC Type 3 driver globally, this project introduces a transparent Quality-of-Service layer that decouples application performance from database bottlenecks.
 It's a must-try for any team struggling with data access contention, offering easy-to-implement back-pressure and pooling management."
 (Bruno Bossola - Java Champion and CTO @ Meterian.io)_